What is a nuclear power verdict?

 To avoid nuclear verdicts similar to the one arising from this case, companies should follow these risk mitigation tactics:

 - Ensure.
-Regularly evaluate workplace policies to maintain compliance with dram shop laws as well as all other applicable federal, state and local regulations (especially related to liquor liability).
+Regularly evaluate workplace policies to maintain compliance with negligent hiring, retention and supervision laws and all other applicable federal, state and local regulations.
 Consult legal counsel for additional compliance assistance.

 - Ensure proper coverage.
-In this increasingly litigious environment, purchasing adequate insurance policies, such as liquor liability coverage, is critical.
+In this increasingly litigious environment, it is important to purchase adequate insurance.
 Contact a trusted insurance specialist to discuss specific coverage needs.

-Contact one of our trusted insurance advisors to discuss specific coverage needs, so you can avoid a nuclear strike – liquor liability loss.
+Contact one of our trusted insurance advisors to discuss specific coverage needs, so you can avoid a nuclear conviction – regarding negligent hiring, retention and loss of supervision.